-Why Open a Savings Account for a Newborn
+Why Open a Savings Account for a Baby?

-There are actually some very good reasons to consider opening a savings account for a baby.
+There are actually some very good reasons to consider opening a bank account for a baby and start saving.
 You might be wondering why someone would open this kind of account for a newborn.
 After all, they don’t have any bills or expenses to pay so what would they need to have money in the bank for?
 Consider how opening an account and saving for a baby can have real benefits:

 • Time is on your side.
 Compounding interest can help you grow your baby’s savings account over time.
 The younger your child is when you start saving, the longer that money has to earn compound interest.